deepakcr7ms7/Health_Care_App/README.md

 <hr>

 ## CHALLENGES-AND-FUTUREWORK
-<b> Challenges </b>: Identifying package for tweet scraping and recognizing limitations on extraction, large execution times and runtime errors due to memory limitation for parts of data modeling </li>
-<li>Medical information is difficult to come by.
+<b> Challenges </b>: Identifying package for tweet scraping and recognizing limitations on extraction, large execution times and runtime errors due to memory limitation for parts of data modeling.
+Medical information is difficult to come by.
 As a result, if the databases were made public, researchers would have access to additional information.</li>
 <h4> Future Work </h4>
 <li> Explore new models to detect rare diseases </li>
 <li> Number of active COVID cases, recoveries and deaths for the three months </li>